BVR198/Cardiovascular-Diseases-Risk-Prediction/README.md

 - 🍟 **FriedPotato_Consumption**: This feature is right-skewed.
 Many patients consume fried potatoes less frequently, while a few consume them more often.

-## Bivariate Analysis Results

-### 🔍 Interpretation of Results:

-- ❤️ `Heart_Disease`:

-  - Heart disease is more prevalent in patients who rate their general health as "Poor" or "Fair".🩹🔻
-  - It is slightly more common in patients who do not exercise. 🏋️‍♂️❌
-  - Males are more likely to have heart disease than females. 👨‍⚕️>👩‍⚕️
-  - The prevalence of heart disease increases with age, with it being most common in the 80+ age category. 🧓🔝
-  - Heart disease is also more common in patients with a history of smoking. 🚬🔺

-- 🌞 `Skin_Cancer`:
-  - Skin cancer is more prevalent in patients who rate their general health as "Good" or "Very Good".👍🔻
-  - There is not much difference in prevalence based on exercise habits. 🏃‍♂️⏸️
-  - Females are more likely to have skin cancer than males. 👩‍⚕️>👨‍⚕️
-  - The prevalence of skin cancer increases with age, with it being most common in the 70-74 age category. 👵🔝
-  - There is not much difference in prevalence based on smoking history. 🚬⏸️

-- 🦀 `Other_Cancer`:

-  - Other cancers are more prevalent in patients who rate their general health as "Poor" or "Fair".🩹🔻
-  - They are slightly more common in patients who do not exercise. 🏋️‍♂️❌
-  - There is not much difference in prevalence based on sex. 👫⏸️
-  - The prevalence of other cancers increases with age, with it being most common in the 75-79 age category. 👵🔝
-  - Other cancers are more common in patients with a history of smoking. 🚬🔺

-- 🩸 `Diabetes`:

-  - Diabetes is more prevalent in patients who rate their general health as "Fair" or "Poor".🩹🔻
-  - It is more common in patients who do not exercise. 🏋️‍♂️❌
-  - There is not much difference in prevalence based on sex. 👫⏸️
-  - The prevalence of diabetes increases with age, with it being most common in the 70-74 age category. 👵🔝
-  - Diabetes is more common in patients with a history of smoking. 🚬🔺

-- 💪 `Arthritis`:

-  - Arthritis is more prevalent in patients who rate their general health as "Fair" or "Poor".🩹🔻
-  - It is slightly more common in patients who do not exercise. 🏋️‍♂️❌
-  - Females are more likely to have arthritis than males. 👩‍⚕️>👨‍⚕️
-  - The prevalence of arthritis increases with age, with it being most common in the 75-79 age category. 👵🔝
-  - Arthritis is slightly more common in patients with a history of smoking. 🚬🔺
+## Bivariate Analysis Result

+- `Heart_Disease`:

+  - Heart disease is more prevalent in patients who rate their general health as "Poor" or "Fair".
+  - It is slightly more common in patients who do not exercise.
+  - Males are more likely to have heart disease than females.
+  - The prevalence of heart disease increases with age, with it being most common in the 80+ age category.
+  - Heart disease is also more common in patients with a history of smoking.

+- `Skin_Cancer`:
+  - Skin cancer is more prevalent in patients who rate their general health as "Good" or "Very Good".
+  - There is not much difference in prevalence based on exercise habits.
+  - Females are more likely to have skin cancer than males.
+  - The prevalence of skin cancer increases with age, with in being most common in the 70-74 age category.
+  - There is not much difference in prevalence based on smoking history.

+- `Other_Cancer`:

+  - Other cancers are more prevalent in patients who rate their general health as "Poor" or "Fair"
+  - They are slightly more common in patients who do not exercise.
+  - There is not much difference in prevalence based on sex.
+  - The prevalence of other cancers increases with age, with it being most common in the 75-79 age category.
+  - Other cancers are more common in patients with a history of smoking.

+- `Diabetes`:

+  - Diabetes is more prevalent in patients who rate their general health as "Fair" or "Poor".
+  - It is more common in patients who do not exercise.
+  - There is not much difference in prevalence based on sex.
+  - The prevalence of diabetes increases with age, with it being most common in the 70-74 age category.
+  - Diabetes is more common in patients with a history of smoking.

+- `Arthritis`:

+  - Arthritis is more prevalent in patients who rate their general health as "Fair" or "Poor"
+  - It is slightly more common in patients who do not exercise.
+  - Females are more likely to have arthritis than males.
+  - The prevalence of arthritis increases with age, with it being most common in the 75-79 age category.
+  - Arthritis is slightly more common in patients with a history of smoking.

 ## Multivariate Analysis Results